 In fact, historians largely dismiss this moment as nothing more than an orchestrated media affair, and in 1998 Mandela announced a commission of inquiry into rugby in South Africa because of administrators’ failure to deal with the continued exclusion of black players from top-flight rugby.
 One American film critic said that “as history, (‘Invictus’) is borderline daft and selective to the point of distortion,” yet conceded that “as a portrait of a hero, the movie effortlessly brings a lump to the throat.”
 And that is what we remember.
 The old black freedom fighter and the young white rugby superstar saved South Africa.

-… “Mandela: Long Walk to Freedom” covers Mandela’s whole life.
-Appearing now in limited release and set to open in theaters nationwide on Christmas, the film got what The New York Times called a “macabre assist” from Mandela’s death.
+The more ambitious “Mandela: Long Walk to Freedom” covers Mandela’s whole life.
+Appearing now in limited release and set to open in theaters nationwide on Christmas Day, the film got what The New York Times called a “macabre assist” from Mandela’s death.
 It comes with the imprimatur of the Mandela family, has broken box-office records in South Africa and is being touted as an Oscar contender (for Idris Elba in the leading role).
 Critics have called it Shakespearean and praised the lead performances as astounding and magnificent.

-We admit it’s a powerful film.
+Admittedly, it’s a powerful film.
 Unfortunately, much of it is pure fabrication.
-Just this weekend, the Nelson Mandela Foundation, which archives Mandela’s personal papers, said the film contains numerous errors.
-Dramas take dramatic license, but the film strives for realism.
+Just this past weekend, the Nelson Mandela Foundation, which archives Mandela’s personal papers, said the film contains numerous errors.
+Dramas take dramatic license, of course, but the film strives for realism.
 (Most of the time, anyway.
 By the end, makeup artists have thickened Elba’s forehead to the point that he looks more like a Klingon than the Mandela of recent years.)